ruffin--/khutzpa/README.md

 #### Warnings (macOS)

-One known limitation: Right now, the runner is sending a filename for the **coverage** output that khutzpa is ignoring.
+One limitation: Chutzpah Runner is sending a filename for the **coverage** output.
 You can see this under [Chutzpah's command-line options](https://github.com/mmanela/chutzpah/wiki/Command-Line-Options).

 The options, which you can view in VS Code's Output window, will look like this: